skinnyjeans/Schedule-LongSteps/README.md

 Such a process is usually a pain to implement and this is an attempt to provide a framework so it would make writing and testing such a process as easy as writing and testing a good old Class.

+# INCOMPATIBLE CHANGES

+From 0.013

+The API of Storage has changed between 0.012 and 0.013.
+If you've written your own storage, you will want to manage that.
+If not, then don't worry about it.

 # CONCEPTS

 ## Process